 Experiencing one of the following problems:

-- Vehicle too low.
+- The vehicle is too low.
 Visit workshop.
 Warning on Instrument Cluster

 - Airmatic Malfunction Warning on the dashboard.